akshay107/sem-faithfulness/RoBERTa/README.md

 ```

 --train O for original training
---train C for combined training
+--train C for intervention-based training
 --eval O for eval on original dataset
 --eval TS for eval on TS dataset
 --eval RG for eval on TS-R dataset